 1. Heartleaf Philodendron (Philodendron hederaceum)

-- Best For: Beginners and busy plant parents
+- Best for: Beginners and those with busy lifestyles.

 Interested in more?
-Take a look at our Heartleaf Philodendron care guide.
-And if you’re smitten with the Philodendron family, we’ve got an article on other stunning Philodendron varieties to check out.
+Make sure to check out my Heartleaf Philodendron care guide.
+And if you’re smitten with the Philodendron family, I’ve got an article on other stunning Philodendron varieties.

 2. String of Hearts (Ceropegia woodii)

-- Best for: Small spaces and hanging baskets.
+- Best for: Small spaces and decorative displays.

 3. Sweetheart Hoya (Hoya kerrii)

-- Best for: Office spaces and small apartments
+- Best for: Office spaces and compact apartments.

 4. Heart Leaf Fern (Hemionitis arifolia)

-- Ease of Care: Moderate; thrives in high humidity and consistent soil moisture
+- Ease of Care: Moderate; needs high humidity and consistent soil moisture.

-- Leaf Characteristics: Elongated heart-shaped leaves with a matte finish
+- Leaf Characteristics: Elongated heart-shaped leaves with a matte texture.

 Want more ferns?
-We’ve got you covered!
-Check out our list on Fern varieties and our specially crafted Heart Leaf Fern care guide.
-Trust us; your green thumb will thank you!
+I’ve got you covered!
+Check out my article on Fern varieties and also my Heart Leaf Fern care guide.

 5. Flamingo Flower (Anthurium andraeanum)

-- Leaf Characteristics: Shiny, green, heart-shaped with occasional vibrant spathes
+- Leaf characteristics: Shiny, heart-shaped with colorful spathes.

-- Best for: Tabletops or decorative plant stands
+- Best for: Brightening tabletops or as part of a decorative plant stand.

-If your heart is still yearning for more, why not add a splash of color?
-Check out our list of indoor plants with red flowers to bring some contrast to your green sanctuary.
+And since we’re talking about houseplants fit for Valentine’s Day, why not also add a splash of color?
+Check out this list of indoor plants with red flowers to bring some contrast to your garden.

 6. Monstera Deliciosa

-- Best for: Living rooms and home offices
+- Best for: Adding a statement to living rooms and home offices.

-For the Monstera lovers out there looking to explore different types of this incredible plant, be sure to check out our list of Monstera varieties.
+For the Monstera lovers out there looking to explore different types of this incredible plant, be sure to check out this list of Monstera varieties.
+Oh, and if you’re a Monstera lover, here’s a reminder to dust off its leaves!

 7. Peperomia Raindrop (Peperomia polybotrya)